 Yep.
 A floating market.
-Float down a river, with vendors lined up on the sides, and even cruising past you in boats.
+Float down a river, with vendors lined up on the sides, or who cruise by you in boats.
 I admit, hiring a boat to get this trendy Thai experience is a bit pricey and totally a tourist magnet.
 Rip-off, really, but still, you really can’t miss this.
 Once you get over your annoyance at shelling out a few thousand Baht, drifting down the river is serene and it’s fun witnessing the market vendors trying to hustle, rope you in and sell you their wares.
 Try to avoid buying souvenirs here though, they’re more expensive than the markets in the city.
 If you MUST buy something, don’t forget to bargain.
 There are a handful of major floating markets, and you’ll have to choose one that suits you best.
 I visited the Damnoen Saduak Market, one of the most popular ones.

 Take A Cooking Class

 Food is such an important, intertwined part of travel and such a necessary cultural excursion.
 Thailand knows this, and feeds off the fact that its cuisine is AMAZZZZZZIIIIINNNNGG.
 For this reason, there are dozens of cooking classes on offer, and they lend an enlightening insight into the ingredients and methods responsible for creating crazily delicious foods.
-You can find classes simply via a Google search, or AirBnB experiences.
+You can find classes simply via a Google search or AirBnB experiences.
 I did my cooking class with Sompong Thai Cooking School, and found the class to be simple and interactive, and the end result to be delicious.
 The class included a trip to the market with explanations on Thai ingredients, recipe book, all ingredients and, of course, we got to eat the dishes at the end.
 They’re relatively decently priced, and, importantly, effortlessly offered me alternate vegan ingredients for food we were cooking that day (Check out my simmering tofu below!)

 Wander The Streets & Markets